felipecarrillo100/CatalogExplorerCustomExtensionsSamples/styling/sample03/README.md

 npm run build
 ```

-Once you have generated your bundle you can coopy the files to any webserver and serve them from there.
+Once you have generated your bundle you can copy the files to any webserver and serve them from there.

 ## To test production build
 ```